-For the last two decades, Shandur, the world’s most noteworthy polo ground, has turned out to be famous all around the globe for the annual polo festival.
-Shandur is situated on the uneven region amongst Chitral and Gilgit-Baltistan and its is around 100 kilometers from Chitral town and 40 kilometers from Mastuj in Upper Chitral.
+For the last two decades, Shandur has turned out to be famous all around the globe for the annual polo festival.
+Shandur is the world’s most noteworthy polo ground and its called to be the roof of the world.
+Shandur is situated on the uneven region amongst Chitral and Gilgit-Baltistan.
+Its is around 100 kilometers from Chitral town and 40 kilometers from Mastuj in Upper Chitral.

 The Achemeanian Empire of Persia was reached out to these locales amid 400 BC.
-Its in excess of two thousand years since this domain retreated however its matchless quality was so unequivocally settled that numerous Persian social characteristics are still practically speaking in Northern Areas and few sections of Chitral.
 In some valleys encompassing Chitral, for example, Wakhan, Shaghnan, and upper parts of Chitral individuals communicate in Persian dialect.
 Indeed, even Khowar, which is the local dialect of the neighborhood individuals (Khow), contains much obtaining from Persian.

 Zoroastrianism, an Old Persian religion, has additionally abandoned a portion of its follows around there.
 Customs additionally tell about leaving of dead bodies unburied in collapses the wild or in the empty of trees.
 Such practices were particular in this religion.
 A celebration on 21st March (Nouroz) the main day in Persian schedule still wins in Chitral.
 It is praised in few valleys consistently.
 (Israr, Chitral a chronicled outline).

 The Kushan administration set up its administer around there in 200 AD.
-In the second century Kanishka the most effective head of Kushan line had broadened his control all finished Northern India, presumably to the extent south Vindyas and everywhere throughout the remote locale up to Khotan past the Pamir pass.
+In the second century Kanishka the most effective head of Kushan line had broadened his control all over Northern India.
+Presumably to the extent south Vindyas and everywhere throughout the remote locale up to Khotan past the Pamir pass.

-In the eleventh century AD southern Chitral was attacked by the Kalash from Afghanistan, who involved the nation as far toward the North as Barenis town, while the upper parts were under another ruler Sumalik.
-Some Kalash rulers, for example, Nagar Shah and Bala Sing ruled southern Chitral from eleventh to thirteenth hundreds of years A.D.
+In the eleventh century AD southern Chitral was attacked by the Kalash from Afghanistan.
+They captured the area as far toward the North as Barenis town.
+While, the upper parts were under another ruler Sumalik.
+Some Kalash rulers including Nagar Shah and Bala Sing ruled southern Chitral from eleventh to thirteenth hundreds of years A.D.

 In the start of eleventh century Shah Nadir Rais possessed southern Chitral and vanquished the Kalash.
 Shah Nadir Rais stretched out his domain from Gilgit to the present southern limits of Chitral.
 Rais family governed over Chitral for around three hundred years when Katur family succeeded them.

-During the Rais rule in Chitral its limits stretched out from Narsut in the extreme south of the state to Gilgit in the east.
+During the Rais rule in Chitral its borders stretched out from Narsut in the extreme south to Gilgit in the east.
 The rulers had a effective council of chiefs of the local tribes to run the undertakings of the nation.
 The leader of this family additionally worked for spreading the message of Islam in the state.

-There were no consistent state powers to defend the state boundries so the chiefs of the local tribes called every one of the people of their clans to fight for the state under the collective defence framework.
+There were no consistent state powers to defend the state boundries.
+So the chiefs of the local tribes called every one of the people of their tribes to fight for the state.
+It was a collective defense framework.
 The Mehtar (ruler) had well disposed relations with the leaders of encompassing nations.
 (Baig, Hindu Kush think about arrangement vol. two).

-During the lead of Amirul Mulk in 1895, Umra Khan the head of Jandool crossed the Lawari pass and attacked lower Chitral.
-Subsequently, there was wild battling in which the Mehtar of Chitral and British officers were attacked in Chitral fort for 42 days.
-Troops from Gilgit and Nowshera rescued the besieged fort and the British rule was extended over entire Chitral in April 1895.
+During the lead of Amirul Mulk in 1895, Umra Khan crossed the Lawari pass and attacked lower Chitral.
+Umra Khan was the head of Jandool.
+Subsequently, the Mehtar of Chitral and British officers were besieged in Chitral fort for 42 days.
+Troops from Gilgit and Nowshera rescued the besieged fort.
+Then after the British rule was extended over entire Chitral in April 1895.
 Shuja ul Mulk rose as the ruler after the war who ruled for a long time until 1936.

 During the Pakistan development there was a war in Chitral for freedom.
 The general population upheld All India Muslim League with the then Mehtar Muzafarul Mulk additionally straightforwardly backing the Pakistan development.
 In May 1947, Muzafarul Mulk inform the Viceroy about his intentions to join the new state of Pakistan.
-The accession instrument was signed on November 7, 1947.
+On November 7th, 1947 the accession instrument was signed.